One dimensional weighted Ricci curvature and displacement convexity of entropies: Preliminaries

-Keeping in mind Proposition \ref{prop:interpretation of curvature condition}, Wylie and Yeroshkin \cite{WY} has developed comparison geometry under the curvature condition (\ref{eq:Ricci curvature assumption}).
-Before the work of them, Wylie \cite{W} has obtained a splitting theorem of Cheeger-Gromoll type under the condition $\ric^{N}_{f,M}\geq 0$ for $N \in (-\infty,1]$.
-After that Wylie and Yeroshkin \cite{WY} have proved a Laplacian comparison for the distance function from a single point, a diameter comparison of Bonnet-Myers type for the re-parametrized distance $d_{f}$ defined as (\ref{eq:weighted distance function}), a maximal diameter theorem of Cheng type for the deformed metric $e^{\frac{-4f}{n-1}}g$, and a volume comparison of Bishop-Gromov type for the weighted volume measure $e^{-\frac{n+1}{n-1}f} \vol$ under the condition (\ref{eq:Ricci curvature assumption}).
+Keeping in mind Proposition \ref{prop:interpretation of curvature condition}, they have developed comparison geometry under the curvature condition (\ref{eq:Ricci curvature assumption}).
+Before their work, Wylie \cite{W} has obtained a splitting theorem of Cheeger-Gromoll type under the condition $\ric^{N}_{f}\geq 0$ for $N \in (-\infty,1]$ (see Theorem 1.2 and Corollary 1.3 in \cite{W}).
+After that they have proved a Laplacian comparison for the distance function from a single point (see Theorem 4.4 in \cite{WY}), a diameter comparison of Bonnet-Myers type for the re-parametrized distance $d_{f}$ (see Theorem 2.2 in \cite{WY}), a maximal diameter theorem of Cheng type for the deformed metric $e^{\frac{-4f}{n-1}}g$ (see Theorem 2.6 in \cite{WY}), and a volume comparison of Bishop-Gromov type for the weighted volume measure $e^{-\frac{n+1}{n-1}f} \vol$ (see Theorem 4.5 in \cite{WY}).

 For later convenience, we will review the diameter comparison.
 For $x\in M$, we denote by $d_{x}:M\to \mathbb{R}$ the distance function from $x$ defined as $d_{x}(y):=d(x,y)$.
 For $v \in U_{x}M$ we set